Cody Bellinger Player Props: Cubs vs. Phillies

-Cody Bellinger -- with an on-base percentage of .194 in his past 10 games, 125 points lower than his season-long percentage -- will be in action for the Chicago Cubs against the Philadelphia Phillies, with Ranger Suarez on the mound, on June 27 at 8:05 PM ET.
+On Wednesday, Cody Bellinger (.257 on-base percentage in past 10 games, 66 points below season-long percentage) and the Chicago Cubs face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
+First pitch is at 8:05 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Cardinals.
+In his most recent appearance, he strung together two hits (going 2-for-4 with a double) against the Phillies.

 Cody Bellinger Game Info & Props vs. the Phillies